Maggie Gyllenhaal: 2010–2020: Independent films and television

-2021–present
+2021–present: Filmmaking

-In 2021, Gyllenhaal made her feature directorial debut with the psychological drama The Lost Daughter, which she also produced and wrote.
+In 2021, Gyllenhaal made her feature directorial debut with the psychological drama The Lost Daughter, which she also produced and adapted from a novella by Elena Ferrante.
 The film received critical acclaim, and had its premiere at the 78th Venice International Film Festival, where Gyllenhaal won the Best Screenplay Award.
 It received four awards, including Best Feature and Breakthrough Director, as well as one further nomination at the 2021 Gotham Awards.
 At the 79th Golden Globe Awards, Gyllenhaal received a nomination for Best Director.
 She then received a Best Adapted Screenplay nomination at the 75th British Academy Film Awards, and the second Academy Award nomination of her career also for Best Adapted Screenplay at the 94th Academy Awards.

+Gyllenhaal will next direct The Bride!, a 1930s-set adaptation of Frankenstein, starring Christian Bale, Jessie Buckley, her husband Peter, and her brother Jake.

 Personal life

 In 2002, Gyllenhaal began a relationship with actor Peter Sarsgaard.
 The couple became engaged in April 2006, and married on May 2, 2009, in a small chapel in Brindisi, Italy.
 They have two daughters, born October 2006 and April 2012.
+On May 9, 2025, Gyllenhaal's eldest daughter, Ramona, was arrested for protesting in Columbia University against Israel's actions in the Gaza war.